 Unless the recipe calls for a specific flour, most of the baked goods on Fermenting For Foodies are based on this gluten free flour mix.
 Gluten free bread is something completely different.
 I recommend using a gluten free bread flour mix and following a gluten free sourdough recipe.

 - 2½ cups gluten free flour (see notes)

 - 1½ cup potato starch

 - 1 cup tapioca starch

--The flour that you choose to use as a base for this mix will affect how “white” versus “wholegrain” the final baked good is.
-If you want a white flour, then use white rice flour.
-For a more wholegrain flour you can use brown rice flour, buckwheat flour, millet flour, oat flour, quinoa flour, sorghum flour or teff flour.
-I usually use a combination oat flour and rice flour.
+- The main gluten free flour can be any grain-based flour.
+If you want a white flour blend, then use white rice flour.
+For a wholegrain flour blend then you can use: brown rice flour, buckwheat flour, millet flour, oat flour, quinoa flour, sorghum flour or teff flour.
+I usually use oat flour or brown rice flour.